aqipro/aqilink-docs/docs/installation/app-configuration.md

 license: <ENTER-LICENSE-KEY>
 ```

-## Queue Monitor
+## Queue monitoring
-To provide monitoring of the [Tasks](../configuration/aqishare/tasks.md), the [Bull Queue](https://optimalbits.github.io/bull/) from OptimalBits is used.
-This queue should only be enabled for debugging, therefore, by default the Bull Queue monitor is disabled.
-The related property in the `app.yaml` is `queueMonitorEnabled`.
+To manage the [Tasks](/configuration/aqishare/tasks.md) of **`aqilink`** the [Bull Queue](https://optimalbits.github.io/bull/) is implemented.
+As default Web UI to manage queue items, the [bull-monitor](https://github.com/s-r-x/bull-monitor) is available - which is disabled by default.
+The reason for that is, once the Web UI is available the queue items can be accessed without any authentication.
+This means not only viewing the items but also the creation of new or the manipulation of existing queue entries.

+To enable the Web UI anyway, the property `queueMonitorEnabled` must be present in the `app.yaml` and set to value `TRUE`.

 ```
-queueMonitorEnabled: <TRUE-or-FALSE>
+queueMonitorEnabled: true
 ```

-> If `queueMonitorEnabled` is enabled, the Web UI is open to public.
-Everyone who knows the IP-address and the port can access it.
-There is no further authentication.
-We do not recommend this setting for production environments.
+> With this setting, the Web UI is open to public and can be accessed through http://localhost:3000/queues from everone who knows the IP-address and the port without any further authentication.

+> We highly recommend to disable the Web UI on any production environments!
+It's intended for debugging purposes in development systems only.

 ### Redis Database
 As the Bull Queue is based on the open source database [Redis](https://redis.io), there are many more settings regarding the database configuration available. `aqilink` supports all, because it just pass the properties 1:1 to Redis.
 Check [ioredis](https://github.com/luin/ioredis/blob/v4/API.md) for a full list of available parameter.